-This two day course qualifies you as a Youth Mental Health First Aider, giving you:
+This two day course trains you as a Youth Mental Health First Aider, giving you:

 An in-depth understanding of young people’s mental health and factors that affect wellbeing